Men's Basketball Breakdown: Iowa vs. Minnesota

-Breaking down Thursday's women's basketball game between Iowa and Minnesota.
+Breaking down Sunday's men's basketball game between Iowa and Minnesota

 Radio — Hawkeye Radio Network

-Rankings — Iowa is No. 18 in the Associated Press and USA Today coaches poll and No. 21 in the Associated Press poll.
+Rankings — Iowa is No. 17 in the USA Today coaches poll and No. 21 in the Associated Press poll.

 What to watch

 The Hawkeyes likely will have to play this one without guard CJ Fredrick, who went down with an ankle sprain in Thursday's loss at Indiana.

 Iowa went 1-1 without Fredrick earlier this season when he was out with a stress reaction in his foot, and it's hard to tell how long he'll be out with this injury.